-Heart disease is the number one leading cause of death in the world, and about 85.6 million Americans are living with some degree of it.
+Heart disease is the number one leading cause of death in the world, and almost half of all American adults are living with some degree of it.
 Most forms of heart disease are usually caused by a blockage in or narrowing of the coronary arteries, making it difficult for blood to flow properly and often leading to a heart attack, chest pain or stroke.

 Here are three reasons in favor of heart stents as the treatment of choice, and three reasons in favor of bypass surgery.

 Stenting is a much quicker solution than bypass surgery, which is why it’s preferable for treating time-sensitive issues.
 As mentioned above, most forms of heart disease are usually caused by an obstruction in the coronary arteries, resulting in all kinds of problems for the body.
 Unlike bypass surgery, heart stents directly address this obstruction, by opening the clogged heart artery with a balloon.
 The stent (a small mesh tube) is then inserted to help keep the artery open permanently and decrease the risk of the artery narrowing again.
 Heart stents are faster than bypass surgery in getting blood to flow through the arteries as it should.

 Heart stents allow you a quick and relatively easy recovery, and don’t introduce new, potential risks to your health like bypass surgery does.
 Heart stents only require a very small incision into the skin, and the procedure calls for a local anesthetic.
 While heart stents run the risk of side effects, the risks are not nearly as large as those in bypass surgery, and you can usually resume daily activities within the week.
 In contrast, bypass surgery is very invasive, with patients rarely feeling back to normal for weeks to months afterwards.
 Side effects with bypass surgery can include anything from weakness and pain to risk of stroke, which occurs to 1.6-2.6% of people post-surgery.